Estimated reading time: 5 minutes

 When applying a CHG dressing to a patient, the first thing you will want to do is to prepare the insertion site.
 Thoroughly cleanse and dry the location you will be applying the dressing.
 If this is the first dressing, take some time to wipe away excess blood from the insertion site and hold pressure at the insertion site for a few minutes to help subdue the ooze.

-Next, you will want to place the circular disc, so the slit is either near or underneath the patient’s catheter.
-You will also want to ensure the slit is facing the catheter and then turn it 15-20o in either direction, so the catheter no longer sinks through the slit.
+Next, you will want to place the circular disc so the slit is either near or underneath the patient’s catheter.
+You will also want to ensure the slit faces the catheter and then turn it 15-20o in either direction so the catheter no longer sinks through the slit.

 After the turn, It’s essential that the edges of the dressing are together to maximize its effectiveness.
 When placing the CHG dressing, you should place the dressing with the printed side up for easy removal.

-Once the CHG dressing is placed, you should cover the dressing with an additional bioclusive dressing and write the date and time on it.
+Once the CHG dressing is placed, cover it with an additional bioocclusive dressing and write the date and time on it.
 CHG dressings will maintain their effectiveness for one week as long as it is kept dry and intact.
 However, if the dressing becomes saturated with blood or other fluids, it will be necessary to change the entire dressing.

-When placed correctly, CHG dressings are exceptionally effective at protecting patients from bacteria, microflora, and other organisms on their own skin that pose a risk for catheter-associated bloodstream infections.
+When placed correctly, CHG dressings protect patients from bacteria, microflora, and other organisms on their skin that pose a risk for catheter-associated bloodstream infections.

 5 Most Common CHG Disk Placement Mistakes

-- Not starting with a clean, dry application site. make sure all excess blood and fluids are removed before application.
-If the site is not completely dry, it is difficult to place the dressing to provide complete 360-degree skin contact around the catheter to provide maximal efficacy.
+- Not starting with a clean, dry application site.
+Make sure all excess blood and fluids are removed before application.
+If the site is not completely dry, placing the dressing to provide complete 360-degree skin contact around the catheter is difficult to provide maximal efficacy.

 - Ensure the catheter has not been secured too close to the insertion point or is “hubbed”.
 When inserting the central venous catheter, leave about 1 1/2 cm of catheter length out of the skin.
-It’s important that the catheter is not sutured too close to the entry point to allow the width of the CHG dressing to pass behind the catheter.
-To continue proper skin antisepsis during dressing changes, it is important to carefully pass the CHG dressing behind the line.
-Do not place the CHG dressing directly onto the catheter, it must be in complete 360-degree skin contact with the skin to be effective.
+The catheter mustn’t be sutured too close to the entry point to allow the width of the CHG dressing to pass behind the catheter.
+To continue proper skin antisepsis during dressing changes, it is important to pass the CHG dressing behind the line carefully.
+Do not place the CHG dressing directly onto the catheter; it must be in complete 360-degree skin contact with the skin to be effective.

 - Make sure the blank foam side is placed facing down and against the skin.
 This ensures the foam can slowly release CHG to prevent bacterial re-colonization.